-Provides centralized services related to the ordering, processing/receipt and copy cataloging of all serial materials in all languages to be added to the library collection.
+Provides centralized services related to the ordering, processing/receipt and copy cataloging of all serial materials in all languages to be added to library collection.
 Monitors performance of contractual vendors who handle 50% of the serial annual subscriptions.
-Works with serials vendors to obtain out-of-print serials.
+Works with serials vendors to obtain outof-print serials.
 Maintains the master record of serials holdings.
 Checks in and claims serials received.
 Integrates material received into the processing workflow and authorizes payment of invoices for serial material received.
+Handles preparation of unbound serials to be shipped to commercial binder and provides service to the microform/periodical room via the Microform Periodical Service Desk.

-The Serials Department is divided into five units.
+The Serials Department is divided into four units.
 Three units (Serials Units I, II and III) provide searching, order, receipt and copy cataloging functions for serials titles for the Library, including those serials published in foreign languages.
-A fourth unit (Vernacular Serials) provides searching, order, receipt and copy cataloging functions for serial titles published in Asian vernacular languages.
+A fourth unit (Asia Vernacular Serials/Services) provides searching, order, receipt and copy cataloging functions for serial titles published in Asian vernacular languages.
+This fourth unit also handles bindery preparation and oversees shelving and re-shelving of unbound periodicals and microforms, and maintenance of microform equipment and scheduling of assistance at the Microform/Periodical help desk.